Skip to content

 Debating reviews is pointless.
 Readers are perfectly capable of judging for themselves.

 Art has rapidly become unimportant.
 Artists have been effectively dismissed by populists as subsidy-addicted scum.
-Media leaves no opportunity to downplay the consequences of the ensuing cuts.
+Media leaves no opportunity to downplay the consequences of the cuts that followed.
 Putin is about to bring a third world war to Europe.
 In Amsterdam on Saturday, September 6, three of the Netherlands' last daily newspaper critics talk to artists about...

 The future is not fixed.
 7 solutions to the arts crisis.